tlienart/Xranklin.jl/docs/syntax/basics.md

 For instance `[link](#headings)` will give: [link](#headings).
 See also the [section on links](#links) below.

-If the text of a header is unique, the anchor will generally be just that text, in lowercase, after replacing spaces and special characters by '`_`'.
+If the text of a heading is unique, the anchor will generally be just that text, in lowercase, after replacing spaces and special characters by '`_`'.
 So for instance if there's a unique heading `My Heading` the associated anchor will be `#my_heading`.
 If there's several heading with the same text, the second heading